Television in Colombia: Early years

-Initially television in Colombia was public, with emphasis on education and cultural topics until, in 1955, the government developed a system of concessions, in which the State was in charge of the television infrastructure and gave programming slots in the channels to private companies known as programadoras.
+Initially television in Colombia was public.
+Unlike elsewhere in Latin America, broadcasts emphasized education and cultural topics instead of telenovelas.
+In 1955, the government developed a system of concessions, in which the State was in charge of the television infrastructure and gave programming slots in the channels to private companies known as programadoras.
 These companies bid for timeslots on the national channel to show their programs.
-The first of these companies to be founded was Producciones PUNCH, followed quickly by RTI Colombia.
+The first of these companies to be founded was Producciones PUNCH, followed by RTI Colombia.
 In 1963 Inravisión, the public broadcaster, was created.
 Before that, it was operated by the Televisora Nacional, part of the Radiodifusora Nacional de Colombia.
 In 1966 the government then tried to privatize the sector, opening bidding for a private license in Bogotá.
 Caracol, RTI and Punch would bid on the license, but the winner was Consuelo Salgar de Montejo and her Teletigre.
 Teletigre was a huge success.
-Mrs. Montejo made an alliance with ABC and brought many of the US shows translated into Spanish to the local viewers.
+Montejo made an alliance with ABC and brought many of the US shows translated into Spanish to the local viewers.
 The government did not renew the broadcast license for Teletigre.
 Teletigre, which would return to state hands and become Tele 9 Corazón and, in 1972 Segunda Cadena, with national coverage.
-Mrs. Montejo attempted on many occasions to get back in broadcasting TV, but the government refused to give her slots.
+Montejo attempted on many occasions to get back in broadcasting TV, but the government refused to give her slots.